roscoelai/reference/reference-REDCap.md

   - "today"
     - Avoid using it if possible
     - If using it, avoid storing values that depend on calculations involving it
-    - If storing values that depend on it... haiz... [be prepared](https://www.youtube.com/watch?v=zPUe7O3ODHQ&t=138s) that the values will be inaccurate
+    - If storing values that depend on it... haiz... [be prepared](https://www.youtube.com/watch?v=zPUe7O3ODHQ&t=138s) for inaccuracies
-- Giving Rule H a break
+- Less stress on Rule H
   - Round off all values with decimal places
   - How many decimal places?
 Someone should know about the [uncertainty of the measurements](https://www.youtube.com/watch?v=GtOGurrUPmQ&t=280s)